ebi-webcomponents/nightingale/packages/nightingale-conservation-track/README.md

 #### `data: { index: number[], probabilities: { [letter: string]: number[] } }`

 Gets or sets sequence conservation data.
 See example above.

+The keys in the `probabilities` object are typically one-letter amino acid codes but can be arbitrary strings (e.g. nucleotides: A, C, G, T).

 ### Other attributes and properties